bohnerjosh/2048-text-based/README.md

 want the blocks to move in, not the arrow keys.
 Up is u, down is d, left is l, and right is r.
 Finally, the command line is result of printing the lists directly to the screen.
 After trying a few different interfaces, I decided that printing these directly was the most time saving and efficient UI going forward.

-If you would like to modify my code, please fork it from my repository.

--Joshua Bohner